What Marketers Need to Learn from Kim Kardashian West

 5. Assert your position

 Kim Kardashian is not bashful.
 I don’t think there is a bashful Kardashian, or for that matter, a bashful Jenner.
 There are, however, bashful managers.
 I use the term manager here rather than leader because I don’t know many bashful leaders.
-Leader is an earned title, manager is an assigned one.
+Leader is an earned title.
+The title manager is assigned.
 If managers want to become leaders, they need to assert their positions and stick to them.
 Kim is clear about her place in the world and she opens doors for herself and her siblings, never asking permission, just initiating and doing.
 Kim and her family have turned the fame of being famous into real economic assets with retail stores, clothing lines, and designer jewelry.

 Managers who want to add the title leader to their unofficial honorifics need to push boundaries, challenge assumptions, and confront both arrogance and ignorance in their communications.
 This “easier to ask forgiveness than permission” approach models courageous leadership, a key principle to those that assert their positions.